SampleEnvironment/SECoP/protocol/issues/042p Requirements of datatypes.rst

 Also the JSON-number is agnostic to the datytype used in applications.

-So far it is unspecified if there are expectations towards the precision/resolution and range of the numeric data whcih is supposed to be transported via SECoP.
+So far it is unspecified if there are expectations towards the precision/resolution and range of the numeric data which is supposed to be transported via SECoP.
 This was circumvented by specifiying a C-api datatype.
 Since there ar emore programming languages around than we can specify a valid datatype for those it makes sense to move the documentation of a specific C-api elsewhere.